 Experiment with different types of images: screenshots, charts, stock photos, and more.
 Image types can have a high impact on your reader engagement levels.

 HubSpot shared that colored visuals increase people’s willingness to read a piece of content by 80%.
 So, colored images are another type of image that you might want to split test against whatever style of images that you use currently.

 But, don’t use too many images in a post.
 I’ve found that too many images distract the readers rather than engaging them.

 First, if you don’t use images in your marketing campaign or if you don’t use “enough” images, try using them.

 Next, split test using relevant images against generic ones.
-Instead of using stock photography, try using charts, graphs and screenshots.
+Instead of using stock photography, try using charts, graphs, infographics, and screenshots.
 And, when you do, explain what you want your readers to see in them.

 Estimating the impact of improved images is not so straightforward.
 The best that you can see is if using different kinds of images improves your users’ average session length.
 Social media shares could be another subtle indicator of a particular kind of image working better than the others.